 Billy will be teaching bowing techniques, syncopated bowing and noting in Old Time Fiddle.
 He will also be teaching tunes that go along with these techniques!

-Intermediate/Advanced Bluegrass Fiddle with Leanna Price - (The Price Sisters)
+SOLD OUT - Intermediate/Advanced Bluegrass Fiddle with Leanna Price - (The Price Sisters)

 Music has always had a resounding presence in the life of Leanna Price.
 Both Leanna and Lauren began taking lessons on fiddle and mandolin, respectively, at age nine, though neither took too strong of an interest until mid-high school years after attending “bluegrass week” at the Augusta Heritage Center in Elkins, WV, in 2010.
 Both she and Lauren were recipients of Bill Vernon Memorial Scholarships at the Grey Fox Bluegrass Festival in 2014 and in 2017, completed their Bachelor degrees in Traditional Music from Morehead State University.